-Many teens experiment with drugs, putting their health and safety at risk — but teen drug abuse isn't inevitable.
+Teens who experiment with drugs put their health and safety at risk.
 You can help prevent teen drug abuse by talking to your teen about the consequences of using drugs and the importance of making healthy choices.

 Why teens abuse drugs